Game

 extremely bright, especially so as to blind the eyes temporarily

-Tom surprised his wife with a dazzling new ring.
+Tom surprised his wife with a

 democracy